sachsom95/Dublin_bus_official/README.md

 # Dublin Bus Project
-NOTE : FOR ALL THINGS TECH LOOK AT OUR WIKI https://github.com/sachsom95/Dublin_bus_official/wiki - automatic!
+NOTE : FOR ALL THINGS TECH LOOK AT OUR [Wiki!!](https://github.com/sachsom95/Dublin_bus_official/wiki)
-[Wiki!!](https://github.com/sachsom95/Dublin_bus_official/wiki)

 ### This is Dublin Buses a webapp Every Dubliners crave for.